CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/NET.3.1 routers and switches.md

 ### 2 9 GARP attacks

 For Gratuitous ARP (GARP) attacks, the attacker sends unsolicited ARP responses to specific victims or to all IT systems on the same subnet.
-In this spoofed ARP response, the attacker enters his MAC address as a mapping to a foreign IP address and causes the victim to change his ARP table to send network traffic to the attacker instead of the valid target.
+In this spoofed ARP response, the attacker enters his MAC address as a mapping to a foreign IP address and causes the victim to change his ARP table so that network traffic is now sent to the attacker instead of the valid target.
 Thereby he can record the communication between the victims or manipulate them.

 3 requirements
 ---------------